2023 NRFL Leagues: Championship

+Each team can field a maximum of five foreign players as well as one additional foreign player who has Oceania Football Confederation nationality.
+Over the course of the season, each team must also ensure players aged 20 or under account for 7% of available playing minutes.

+Following their 7–1 win over Mount Albert-Ponsonby on the final day, Tauranga City were crowned champions.
+They were promoted alongside East Coast Bays a week earlier.

 Championship teams

-Twelve teams are competing in the league – eight teams from the previous season, the two teams relegated from the 2022 Northern League and two teams promoted from the 2022 NRFL Division 2.
-The relegated teams are Waiheke United and North Shore United, while the promoted teams are Hibiscus Coast and Ngaruawahia United.
+Twelve teams competed in the league – eight teams from the previous season, the two teams relegated from the 2022 Northern League and two teams promoted from the 2022 NRFL Division 2.
+The relegated teams were Waiheke United and North Shore United, while the promoted teams are Hibiscus Coast and Ngaruawahia United.
 West Coast Rangers were promoted alongside Manurewa, while Albany United and Waitemata were relegated.